Dheeraj703181675/InternexDev/README.md

 Hi,

-Testing the process ,before proceed to dev code push
+Testing the process ,before proceed to dev code push.